lovecrushfamily/Oxford-flower-classification/Readme.md

     Everything run into a notebook, I like it, Maybe we have to choose going modular method for good,

-    Kaggle's not really have good syncing process with Github, just commit not pull the new code.
+    Kaggle's not really have good syncing process with Github, just commit the notebook directly not pull the new code from local.

-    So use Kaggle from now on for good.
+    So use Kaggle from now on for good, do not touching into the notebook_dl in local for good..

 - Kaggle: notebook deep learning, Commit only from Kaggle, not from local or Colab, I don't want to make any wrong move anymore.

 - colab : notebook machine learning

 - Local : doing something else.

+### *Update*

+- Change to the modular to keep the kaggle notebook more clean and clarity to us,

+- And mimic the Pytoch Zero to Hero style, I think It has became standard for decade., or you can make your own way to implement it.